Lightning & Static

 Oil production and salt water disposal sites often report incidents of fire, equipment damage and control system failure due to lightning & static discharges.

-Petro Guardian’s experienced engineering team works collaboratively with your operations and engineering group to co-develop a standardized approach to protecting your facilities from lightning and static discharge ignitions caused by lightning strikes and static discharge and from lightning induced control system failures.
+Petro Guardian’s experienced engineering team works collaboratively with your operations and engineering group to co-develop a standardized approach to protecting your facilities from lightning and static discharge ignitions and from lightning induced control system failures.
 Our plan incorporates recommendations from standards for lightning protection and static mitigation, including NFPA, IEEE, API, and IEC.
-Contact us for a coordinated protection plan.

 THIEF HATCH FIRE